AdobeDocs/commerce-frontend-core/src/pages/guide/css/themes.md

 ---
-group: frontend-developer-guide
-title: Include CSS
+title: Include CSS | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## In this topic
+## Include CSS

 In the application, CSS files are included in [layout files].